The Diary of a Teenage Girl poster

 The inciting incident occurs at 12 minutes when Monroe kisses Minnie for the first time at a party while Charlotte is passed out.
 This inappropriate sexual contact from her mother's 35-year-old boyfriend disrupts Minnie's adolescent world and initiates a secret affair..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Minnie actively chooses to pursue the affair with Monroe, initiating encounters and fully entering the "adult" world of sexuality.
+This demonstrates the protagonist's commitment to Minnie actively chooses to pursue the affair with Monroe, initiating encounters and fully entering the "adult" world of sexuality.
 She declares in her diary that she's in control, marking her conscious decision to continue down this path., moving from reaction to action.

 The Collapse moment at 76 minutes (75% through) represents the emotional nadir.
 Here, Charlotte discovers the affair with Monroe.
 The secret is exposed, Monroe leaves, and Minnie faces her mother's devastation and betrayal.
-Minnie's fantasy of adult love dies, replaced by the reality that she's been a victim of an inappropriate relationship., indicates the protagonist at their lowest point.
+Minnie's fantasy of adult love dies, replaced by the reality that she's been a victim of an inappropriate relationship., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 81 minutes initiates the final act resolution at 80% of the runtime.
 Minnie returns to her art with renewed purpose.
 She realizes her worth comes from her creativity and voice, not from male attention.
 She synthesizes her experiences into her comic work, finding power in self-expression rather than sexuality., demonstrating the transformation achieved throughout the journey.